General aim

 BaseClear, NIBI, Onkolyze, Supabase, Bètapartners.

-Update: March 2025
+Update: december 2025

 All PhD students in Work Package 3 (WP3) have now commenced their research.
 The inaugural group meeting of WP3 has been successfully conducted, marking the beginning of collaborative efforts within the work package.
-Over the past months, WP3 has overseen the completion of two Master’s theses and two Bachelor’s theses.
+Over the past months, WP3 has overseen the completion of two master’s theses and two bachelor’s theses.

 Research output:

-Infrastruture development:
+Infrastructure development:

 Hospitals and healthcare institutes have incredibly valuable patient and research participant data that could drive major medical breakthroughs.
 But, it’s private and sensitive that sharing it safely is a huge challenge under strict privacy laws.
 To solve this, researchers from MetaHealth explored Federated Learning (FL), a method where institutes train computational/AI models on their own private data and only share the learned insights (like updated model instructions) with each other, never the raw patient records.